krzysztofskul/SMNSH2/README.md

     * ~update new milestone functionality~ (DONE)

 VER.
 0.3-RC2:
-* new milestone and milestones in new projects without deadline set?
+* new milestone and milestones in new projects without deadline set (?)
-* add user_guest as a project manager when create new project
 * create start page for logged user
     * my projects button
     * my profile button
     * page for no projects yet
-* set demo projects for user guest

 VER.
 0.4-ALPHA:
+* update a demo modality and products
+* create a management of init data for admin
 * create validation
-* sort milestones?
+* sort milestones (?)
-* add new customer while creating new project?
+* add new customer while creating new project (?)
-* update init data functionality:
-     * essential data
-     * test/demo data

 #### SCREENSHOTS